hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-3.markdown

 ### I want this!!!

 Of course you do.
 You can check out [my PureScript implementation on GitHub](https://github.com/hdgarrood/purescript-debugged).
-It doesn't yet do everything I've described in this post, but I'm confident that everything I've described is possible.
-I probably won't do a Haskell port, so feel free to port it yourself.
+I probably won't do a Haskell port, so feel free to port it to Haskell yourself.

 [the first post]: ../down-with-show-part-1/
 [the second post]: ../down-with-show-part-2/